• Skip to main content

 Montana is a big state, and the Bitterroot Valley is a big valley at 90 miles long and a dozen miles wide.

-We’re about 500 miles from Seattle, 500 miles from Salt Lake City, and 800 miles from Denver.
+The valley is located about 500 miles southeast of Seattle, 500 miles northwest of Salt Lake City, and 800 miles northwest of Denver.

-Check out our Bitterroot Valley Map and Directions page for more information about how to get here, and the airports that serve the Bitterroot Valley.
+Check out our Bitterroot Valley Map and Directions article for more information about how to get here, and the airports that serve the Bitterroot Valley.

 Small Charming Towns of the Bitterroot Valley